GegznaV/RcmdrPlugin.biostat/README.md

 ### Installation (Recommended)

-The most convenient way is to install the pacage form CRAN-like
+The most convenient way is to install the package form CRAN-like
 repository:

 ``` r